Brothers and Sisters,

 Our top priority is to be here for our members during these unprecedented times.
 We’ve built one of the strongest unions in the industry — and together, we can withstand any storm.

-Over the past 10 days, we have been in close coordination everyday with the United Association, the Massachusetts Building Trades, the Boston Building Trades, and the New England Mechanical Contractors Association.
+We have been in close coordination everyday with the United Association, the Massachusetts Building Trades, the Boston Building Trades, and the New England Mechanical Contractors Association.
 We are making preparations to ensure that your job site will be safer than ever when you return to work.

 We might not have all the answers right now, but you have my word: all of us at Local 537 have your back, no matter what.
 That’s why we’ll be updating this COVID-19 Online Resource Center daily with the latest information to support you and your family.